NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Param.rst

 Set whether evaluation should be enabled for this parameter.
 When True, calling any function that change the value of the parameter will trigger a new render.
 See :func:`getEvaluateOnChange()<NatronEngine.Param.getEvaluateOnChange>`

+.. method:: NatronEngine.Param.setIconFilePath(icon)

+    :param icon: :class:`str<NatronEngine.std::string>`

+Set here the icon file path for the label.
+This should be either an absolute path or a file-path relative to a path in the NATRON_PLUGIN_PATH.
+The icon will replace the label of the parameter.